Oceanic climate: Temperature

+Under the Köppen climate classification system

 Overall temperature characteristics of the oceanic climates feature cool temperatures and infrequent extremes of temperature.
 In the Köppen climate classification, oceanic climates have a mean temperature of 0 C or higher (or -3 C or higher) in the coldest month, compared to continental climates where the coldest month has a mean temperature of below 0 C (or -3 C).
 Summers are warm but not hot, with the warmest month having a mean temperature below 22 C.

 Poleward of the latter is a subtype of it, the subpolar oceanic climate (Köppen Cfc), with long but relatively mild (for their latitude) winters, and cool and short summers with average temperatures of at least 10 C for one to three months.
-Examples in the Northern Hemisphere include parts of coastal Iceland, the coast of Norway north of Bodø, the mountains of Scotland, parts of Shetland, and the British Columbian coast in Canada.
+Examples in the Northern Hemisphere include parts of coastal Iceland, the mountains of Scotland, parts of Shetland, and the British Columbian coast in Canada.
 In the Southern Hemisphere, examples include extreme southern Chile and Argentina (such as Punta Arenas and Ushuaia), the Falkland Islands, parts of southeastern Australia, and much of New Zealand.